neomatrix369/SalarySlipKata/README.md

 ### Acceptance criteria:
 - Salary slip generator should pass an employee with its Employee Id, Employee Name and Annual Salary
-- Salary slip should contain the Employee ID, Employee Name, Gross Salary, National Insurance, Taxable income, Tax-free allowance* and Tax payable for the month
+- Salary slip should contain the Employee ID, Employee Name, Gross Salary, National Insurance, Tax-free allowance*, Taxable income and Tax payable for the month
 - The entry point should be the following interface, which you can not change:
   ```java